-For years the Humane Society has urged the City to implement an education and deterrent program, rather than heeding the many calls for their removal.
-Trapping is not a long-term, effective method of wildlife control because it doesn’t address the availability of food and shelter.
-The most effective solutions are those while limit the access to resources that skunk populations need to thrive – especially food and shelter.
+For years the Humane Society has urged the City to implement an education and deterrent program, rather than heeding the calls for their removal.
+Fortunately, the City has moved away from trapping and towards more effective methods of wildlife control that address the availability of food and shelter.
 Hard-sided garbage containers, education about the need to pick up your outdoor cat’s food when they are done eating, and dealing with crumbling properties that provide habitat are all going to, over time, reduce the area’s skunk population.
-In addition, all wildlife populations go through cycles, and the numbers will fluctuate down with time.
-We are currently seeing this happening as a result of the illness distemper which is presently at high levels in the skunk population.
+In addition, all wildlife populations go through cycles, and the numbers will fluctuate with time.

 Skunks in southwestern Ontario have been developing distemper in greater number.
 Raccoons are also susceptible to the illness.
 While the symptoms of distemper resemble rabies, it is a different illness.
 While humans can’t catch distemper, it causes a lot of distress to the animal suffering from the disease.
 If you see a skunk or raccoon with nasal or eye discharge, rocking back and forth, or walking in circles please contact us or Wings Wildlife Rehab Centre for advice.